-GOLOUBEW, Victor (Viktor V. Golubev).
+GOLOUBEW, Victor (Viktor Viktorovič Golubev).
 St.Petersburg 12.2.1878 — Hanoi 19.4.1945.
 Russian Art Historian in France.
-Born in an aristocratic family.
-In 1896-1900 studied history and archaeology under M. I. Rostovcev in St.Petersburg.
+Born in a Crimean aristocratic family, son of engineer Viktor Fëdorovič G. and Anna Petrovna Losev.
+In 1896-1900 studies of engineering in St.Petersburg, but was also led to history and archaeology by M. I. Rostovcev.
 In 1901-04 further studies at Heidelberg, Ph.D.
 1904 in German Philology, then settled with his wife in Paris, moved in high society.
 He is described as a rich layman from Crimea, who became early interested in Indian, Iranian and South-East Asian art.
-In he 1910/11 travelled in India and photographed Ajaṇṭā (publ.
-1927), etc. The taught Indian art at É.L.O.V.
+In 1910-11 travelled in India and Ceylon, photographed Ajaṇṭā (publ.
+1927) and many other sites.
+Then taught Indian art at É.L.O.V.
 In WW I colonel of French Red Cross organizing ambulances.
-After having lost his property in revolution he sold his famous collection of Asian art, took French citizenship and worked in 1920-43 at É.F.E.O. in Hanoi.
-In 1900 married Nathalie de Cros, who then left him with Gabriele d’Annunzio.
+After having lost his property in revolution he sold his famous collection of Asian art, took French citizenship (1925) and worked in 1920-43 at É.F.E.O. in Hanoi (but often visited France).
+In 1900 married Nathalie de Cross (Natal’ja Kross), who then left him with Gabriele d’Annunzio (1908).
+They had two sons.
 A virtuoso of violin.
 Died of an illness during the Japanese occupation.

-He was an important pioneer of art photography (Ajaṇṭā).
-At É.F.E.O. he made important studies on Angkor, arranged their exhibitions in France and developed aerial photography.
+Goloubew was an important pioneer of art photography (Ajaṇṭā).
+At É.F.E.O. he made important studies on Angkor, arranged their exhibitions in France and developed aerial photography (first for military purposes during WW I).
+Often he worked in collaboration with his friend L. Finot.
 From WW I he was a friend of Pétain and during WW II supported him and tried to develop Franco-Japanese relations.

 – Documents pour servire à l’étude d’Ajanta.
 Les peintures de la première Grotte.
 48 p.
 71 pl.
 Ars as.
 10. Bruxelles 1927.